kcvajgf/kcvajgf.github.io/scoreboard_icpc/instructions.md

 In essence, it receives a URL param called `src` which should be a valid URL.
 It then fetches `/index.html` from that URL every 5 seconds or so.
 If the URL is not on the same domain as the one running `scoreboard_icpc/index.html`, then it needs to allow CORS (cross-origin resource sharing), otherwise, it will refuse the GET request and the scoreboard cannot read the data.

 If `src` is not passed, then it defaults to `html/` (relative to the folder `scoreboard_icpc/`).
 As long as you can serve the files statically here and are able to update `html/index.html` constantly (say by copying it over every few seconds, perhaps via `scp`), the `src` param will not be needed.

+Side comment: since the `html/index.html` file is constantly changing, I think "static files" is not quite accurate.
+Oh well, I hope you get the point.